Last updated

 - Depart and head home.

-Customise your itinerary: These are starting points – the Central Coast’s compact layout means you can easily adjust based on weather, interests, or spontaneous discoveries.
+Customise your itinerary: These are starting points, however the Central Coast’s compact layout means you can easily adjust based on weather, interests, or spontaneous discoveries.
 Bad weather?
 Skip beach time and explore cafes.
 Want more luxury?
 Base entirely in Killcare.
 Travelling with extended family?
 Add Norah Head or Avoca Beach for more beach variety.

 Best time to visit the Central Coast

-Summer (Dec-Feb): Peak season with warmest water (perfect swimming), busiest beaches (especially weekends and school holidays), and highest accommodation prices.
+Summer (Dec-Feb): Peak season with warmest water (perfect swimming), busiest beaches (especially weekends and school holidays) and highest accommodation prices.
 Book 1-2 months ahead for summer weekends.
-Best for: swimming, beach activities, warm evenings, vibrant beach town atmosphere.
+Best for: swimming, beach activities, warm evenings, relaxed beach town atmosphere.

-Winter (Jun-Aug): Quietest season with cool weather, off-season accommodation rates, and water too cold for most swimmers (wetsuit weather).
-The Skillion and Bouddi walks are beautiful without crowds.
+Winter (Jun-Aug): Quietest season with cool weather, off-season accommodation rates and water too cold for most swimmers (wetsuit weather).
+The Skillion and Bouddi walks are less crowded.
 Best for: coastal walks, cosy dining, winter escapes, budget-friendly rates.

-Spring (Sep-Nov): Beautiful shoulder season with warming weather (though water takes time to warm up), blooming flowers, and fewer crowds than summer.
-Good value and comfortable conditions.
+Spring (Sep-Nov): Shoulder season with warming weather (although the water takes time to warm up) and fewer crowds than summer.
 Best for: pleasant weather, spring blooms, value pricing, comfortable walking weather.

 Year-round appeal: The Central Coast works any season – 90 minutes from Sydney means spontaneous weekends are possible regardless of weather.
 Summer for swimming, winter for peaceful walks and dining, shoulder seasons for the best of both worlds.